- About Us

 - Objective 3: In 2024, parents will have an opportunity to learn the basics of baby sign language through books and workshops.

 Satisfy Curiosity: Lifelong Learning

 Residents will have the resources they need to explore topics of personal interest and continue to learn throughout their lives.

 Goal #1: Citizens will grow through hot topic book discussions and lectures.

-- Objective 1: Beginning in 2022 the library will hold an annual community-wide book discussion for teens and adults, either in-person or virtually.
+- Objective 1: Beginning in 2023, the library will hold an annual community-wide book discussion for teens and adults, either in-person or virtually.

-- Objective 2: In 2022 the library will host lecturers from local colleges to speak on current issues.
+- Objective 2: In 24/25 the library will host lecturers from local colleges and community organizations to speak on current issues.

 Goal #2: Teens and adults will find a diversity of programming from local organizations.

 - Objective 1: The library will continue to partner with Quad City Arts for one large all-ages or adult musical event a year.